rlfuller/drips/README.md

 3. Select Run Tests
 * Alternatively, you can select Test then Run All Tests from the top menu in Visual Studio.

+Please note that these tests were created with best practices in mind and are executed against test sites.
+Certain API tests are failing  because of the expectation of certain status codes that are not being sent.

 ## Author